AQUIF11/Network-Traffic-Analysis/README.md

 ## Prerequisities

 Before running any of the scripts in this framework, ensure you have the necessary dependencies installed.
-Install then using the following command:
+Install them using the following command:

 ```bash
 pip install -r requirements.txt